-At her company, their customer success people book bi-weekly checkin calls for the first 3 months with new users and then monthly or as-needed after.
+At her company, their customer success teams book bi-weekly check-in calls for the first 3 months with new users and then monthly or as-needed after.

-This is to make sure the company is doing what they need to do, comfortable and confident using the tech, and sharing feedback or suggestions so we can continually improve the product/service.
+This is to make sure the company is doing what they need to do.
+In other words, they’re comfortable and confident using the tech, and sharing feedback or suggestions so we can continually improve the product/service.

 Like a lot of business advice, this wasn’t anything earth-shattering.